mhowitz/recipeApplication/README.md

 Application for searching recipes, generating a grocery list, and finding nearest grocery store.

+Programs used: HTML, CSS, Javascript, Materialize CSS, Mapbox, Edamam

+Challenges- Navigating new frameworks and API documentation.
+Adding grocery items to Local Storage without erasing the previous selection.
+Creating a responsive map that generated markers for nearest grocery stores.

+Successes- Created and linked a grocery list consisting of ingredients from recipes saved and displayed on home page.
+Manipulated and utilized Materialize CSS with no previous experience with the framework.

 ## Acceptance Criteria
 WHEN I load the page,
 THEN I see a page that displays a search bar for recipes and two cards for “Need To Make” and “Favorites”.